 Cheating is the improper taking or giving of any information or material with intent to obtain an unfair advantage on an assessment or evaluation.
-Acts of cheating include, but are not limited to, copying from another student's exam or other written, oral, mode of artistic expression, or computer-based work product; allowing another student to copy from one's own exam or other written, oral, mode of artistic expression, or computer-based work product; using unauthorized materials including, but not limited to, notes, textbooks, formula lists, virtual or hard-copy sources of information, or electronic media or devices during a proctored or un-proctored evaluation or assessment of student learning; obtaining any part of an exam, assessment, or other evaluation before it has been released to the class; submitting the work of another individual or entity as one's own, including, but not limited to, work products purchased through online providers; and submitting the same project or paper in more than one course.
+Acts of cheating include, but are not limited to, copying from another student's exam or other written, oral, mode of artistic expression, or computer-based work product; allowing another student to copy from one's own exam or other written, oral, mode of artistic expression, or computer-based work product; allowing another student to copy from one's own exam or other written, oral, mode of artistic expression, or computer-based work product; using unauthorized materials including, but not limited to, notes, textbooks, formula lists, virtual or hard-copy sources of information, or electronic media or devices during a proctored or un-proctored evaluation or assessment of student learning; obtaining any part of an exam, assessment, or other evaluation before it has been released to the class; submitting the work of another individual or entity as one's own, including, but not limited to, work products purchased through online providers; and submitting the same project or paper in more than one course.